 Youth organizations and clubs must make a request for school usage.
-This can be requested through the "building use form" and this is located on the district website (https://crschools.us/departments/quick-links/school-facilities-use/).
-The form must be completed and approved prior to the first meeting.
+This can be requested through the district use form and this is located on the district website https://crschools.us/departments/quick-links/school-facilities-use/.
+The requests must be completed and approved prior to the first usage.